waste-of-kindergarten/xpython37-v0.1/python/Doc/library/atexit.rst

 .. function:: unregister(func)

    Remove *func* from the list of functions to be run at interpreter shutdown.
-   :func:`unregister` silently does nothing if *func* was not previously registered.
-If *func* has been registered more than once, every occurrence of that function in the :mod:`atexit` call stack will be removed.
-Equality comparisons (``==``) are used internally during unregistration, so function references do not need to have matching identities.
+After calling :func:`unregister`, *func* is guaranteed not to be called when the interpreter shuts down, even if it was registered more than once.  :func:`unregister` silently does nothing if *func* was not previously registered.

 .. seealso::